dlfelps/dlfelps.github.io/_posts/2022-11-01-inclusive.md

 > You can write crap code in any paradigm. - Dave Farley

 There is clear division between those who use more mainstrain (i.e. object-oriented) languages and those who use functional languages.
-There are countless blogs (primarily from the functional crowd) trying to convince the majority to "see the light."
 It is a "them vs. us" mentality, but I believe there is a middle ground where these two crowds can meet, learn, develop, and succeed together.
-This middle ground is an *inclusive* programming language.
+And I believe this middle ground is an *inclusive* programming language.

 Thanks for reading!